-Target group: We welcome applications from clinicians interested in careers as clinical academics and translational researchers working in the field of clinical medicine.
+Target group: KLTO welcomes applications from clinicians interested in careers as clinical academics and translational researchers working in the field of clinical medicine.

-Duration: 1-4 years of full time research (*clinicians 6-48 months).
+Duration: KLTO is offering six 1-4-year position of full time research (*clinicians 6-48 months) starting in 2019.
 The length of the employment contract is determined by the stage of the applicant’s doctoral thesis.

-Eligibility: Applicants should complete a Licentiate of Medicine or Licentiate of Dentistry degree or a second-cycle degree (e.g. Master's degree) in a relevant field, and obtain the right to pursue a doctoral degree from the Faculty of Medicine, University of Helsinki by the end of December 2017.
-The doctoral candidate position cannot initiate prior to obtaining the second cycle degree and the right to pursue a doctoral degree.
+Eligibility: Applicants should complete a Licentiate of Medicine or Licentiate of Dentistry degree or a second-cycle degree (e.g. Master's degree) in a relevant field, and obtain the right to pursue a doctoral degree from the Faculty of Medicine, University of Helsinki in the February 2019 application round at the latest.
 Knowledge of English is mandatory.

 - Demonstrate that the applicant is motivated and driven with the potential to develop into an independent researcher in the field of clinical medicine

 - Propose a thesis supervisor that can provide adequate supervision, research project funding, mentoring and scientific training of the doctoral candidate

 - Contain a scientifically sound and well planned thesis project which thematically fits in the scope of the doctoral programme

 - Demonstrate that the research project can be completed within the intended timeframe (i.e. the results achieved are relative to the stage of the project)

 In order to be eligible for evaluation, the Aava application form, a Confirmation of Supervision* and a Letter of commitment** must be completed in English and submitted by the deadline for the application to be valid.
 Applications submitted after the deadline will not be considered.